-You may have receipts relating to items of property capital improvement, which are deductions from future capital gains.
-If this is the case, when you sell the investment property, make sure you keep all these receipts in a safe place together with receipts from previous years.
-In the event of your death, if the property is sold, your relatives will need to access this information.
+If you have receipts relating to items of property capital improvement which are deductions from future capital gains, when you sell the investment property, make sure you keep all these receipts in a safe place together with receipts from previous years.
+In the event of your death, and the property is sold, your relatives will need to access this information.
 Your accountant should have lodged all this information with the taxation department.
 As you may be talking 20 or 30 years to make the claim, ensure you keep the hard copies in a safe place.

-There are many software packages which will allow you to prepare the information for your tax return.
+There are many software packages that will allow you to prepare the information for your tax return.
 Talk to your accountant about what they recommend.
-If you do your own tax returns, you may want to purchase software to help you do this.
-Kath Yakal (8 April 2017) has written a blog, The Best Tax Preparation Software of 2017, which includes helpful suggestions.

 My accountant is perfectly happy having all my tax information prepared using Excel Workbooks.
 For me, this is my preferred method of keeping my financial records.
 It is quite easy to download all your banking and credit card transactions and categorize them accordingly.
 Once you have made your templates, you can reuse them each year and it costs you nothing.

-Now you can forget about all the worry of tax and get on with planning your future.
+Now you can forget about all the worry of tax and get you with planning your future.

 Financial Mappers is a good place to start preparing for better wealth management over the coming years.
 You can plan, backtest and seek advice from either your accountant or financial adviser using one of the many Reports.

 Are you ready to start your Financial Plan?